Our 8 Best Gazebos & Marquees

 Nevertheless, this is a splendid pavilion to use in summer.
 It measures 3m x 3m and its generous interior provides sufficient space to let you enjoy the outdoors without rendering yourself vulnerable to the sun.
 The frame is made of sturdy steel poles while the polyethylene cover consists of a green roof, green and white legs, and striped green and white side walls.

-Velcro fasteners on side walls ensure a fast configuration of the gazebo.
+Velcro fasteners on side walls ensure a fast configuration of the unit.
 When all walls are on, light floods into the structure via large church windows located on two panels.
 In the hottest days, it’s easy to remove all side panels and enjoy easy access from any direction.

 We really like the 32mm diameter leg poles which are about 50% thicker than standard.
 Together with the included guy ropes and ground pegs, they ensure a superior stability compared to similar products.